The GNR Bikepacking Route

 Some GPS navigation devices, including the Garmin eTrex, have a track-point limit to the .gpx files they can store.
 For this reason breaking up the route file into smaller segments might be necessary.

-The designated start and end point is the red tractor at Ecocafe in the village of St. Jacob’s, but the route can be started at any point that best suits a rider.
+Trip Start: The designated start and end point is the red tractor at Ecocafe in the village of St. Jacob’s, but the route can be started at any point that best suits a rider.
+The route rides best in a clockwise direction.
+If needed, riders can obtain a room discount at the Holiday Inn in St. Jacob's by using the link on the BT Friends page.

-The route can be enjoyed from May to October.
-Because of the amount of riverside trails, it’s best avoided during a particularly wet spring.
+Time of Year: The route can be enjoyed from April to November.
+Because of the amount of riverside trails, it’s best avoided during particularly wet periods.
+As ever with Ontario, consider bug season and bring along repellant as needed.

-I have noted several “wild” camping options along the route.
-These are places that I thought could be good for discreet tenting as they appear not to tramp on private land.
+Overnight Pit Stops: Accommodation options on the GNR range from established campgrounds to hotels to Airbnb.
+Most options are indicated on the RWGPS link.
+I have noted several “wild” camping options along the route file that could be used for discreet camping.
 However, I can’t guarantee these and all riders are responsible for safely securing their own overnight resting spots – and absolutely leaving no trace.

 You can use the BT 700 forum page to also post questions pertaining to the GNR.